TemporarilyOffline/FT8Off/README.md

 **Times – Weekly / Times to be announced**

+**OBJECTIVE:**
-1. **OBJECTIVE:** For amateurs around the world to make as many contacts as possible in a one hour period while having a good time.
+For amateurs around the world to make as many contacts as possible in a one hour period while having a good time.
 The goal is to face off against a friend, a group of people, and/or other Youtubers

-1. **BANDS: As this is not an official contest, any band/frequency which allows FT8 is permitted.**
+**BANDS: As this is not an official contest, any band/frequency which allows FT8 is permitted.**

+**One Transmitter:**
-**One Transmitter:** A maximum of ONE Transmitter may be used at any given time during the competition.
+A maximum of ONE Transmitter may be used at any given time during the competition.
 Contestants MUST indicate if they have switched Transmitters during the competition.
 A maximum of two different transmitters may be used during the span of each contest/competition, if they are not used together.
 Once a transmitter has been deemed swapped or replaced, it may not be used for the rest of the competition/contest.
 Total output power must not exceed **1500 watts** on any band at anytime, anything above 1500 Watts makes you a WAR CRIMINAL.

+**AWARDS:**
-1. **AWARDS:** In the future, multiple awards may be offered.
+In the future, multiple awards may be offered.
 The plan or thought is to have two different awards: Multiband competition awards and single band.
 Awards can be done certificate format or in prize format.
 Awards can also be fun.
 Any recommendations for awards may be considered.

+**Certificates:**
-1. **Certificates:** No certificates are granted at this current moment.
+No certificates are granted at this current moment.

+**Prizes:**
-1. **Prizes:** In the future, Prizes may be given out for tournament winners.
+In the future, Prizes may be given out for tournament winners.
 This will be updated when further information becomes available.

+**CLUB COMPETITION:**
-1. **CLUB COMPETITION:** In the world of Amateur Radio Sport Contests, this is currently an individual contest.
+In the world of Amateur Radio Sport Contests, this is currently an individual contest.
 Plans to make club tournaments will be added in the future.

-1.
+*** Participants:***
-# Participants: Anyone with an Amateur Radio Callsign, anywhere is welcome to participate.
+Anyone with an Amateur Radio Callsign, anywhere is welcome to participate.
 Additionally, anyone being supervised by someone with a valid callsign is considered eligible under that Callsign.
 One supervised individual per competition.

-#

-#

-#

-1.
 # DEFINITIONS OFTERMS:

 1. **Station location:** The area in which all the transmitters, receiversand antennas are located.
 All transmitters and receivers must be within a single 500-meter diameter circle.
 Antennas must be physically connected by RF transmission lines to the transmitters andreceivers.